-There’s a well-known metaphor in engineering leadership written by Charity Majors about the “pendulum” swinging between being an individual contributor and becoming a manager.
+There’s a well-known metaphor in engineering leadership written about by Charity Majors about the “pendulum” swinging between being an individual contributor and becoming a manager.
 For years, it’s been the default framework for explaining that it’s normal to move between the two and build a career that isn’t strictly linear.
 (I reference this article at least once a week.)

 The pendulum was useful.
 But the world around it has changed.